-In the spring of 2013, fisheries biologists held open houses in their regions to discuss possible changes and collect angler feedback.
+In the spring of 2014, fisheries biologists held open houses to discuss possible changes and collect angler feedback.
 They also placed their recommendations online and allowed the public to submit comments via an informal survey.

 At the end of the survey, anglers could write in their suggestions and recommendations for other changes.
 Biologists also gathered public input through phone calls, emails and Internet forums, as well as more formal creel surveys and targeted email questionnaires.